 The regatta is part of the South Baltic Cup

 There is jazz in the soul of every sailor

-The inspiration and main thread of the regatta is the Østersø Jazz Festival which for 25 years has been bringing top jazz musicians to Bornholm.
+The inspiration and main thread of the regatta is the Østersø Jazz Festival which for over 25 years has been bringing top jazz musicians to Bornholm.
 Our main aim is to bring the sailing communities of the Baltic countries together, and to strengthen collaboration and relationship with each other through the spirit of competition.
 We hope to create an event that enables less experienced sailors to improve their skills, while allowing all participants to have an amazing time whether on the water or the island.
 Through contact with live jazz we also aim to increase interest in music.